devonoel/gunter/README.md

 Type: `Object` or `String`

-This parameter is for filling in variables defined in previously loaded JSON tasks.
-Like `load`, it accepts either an Object or the path to a JSON file.
+This parameter is for filling in variables defined in previously loaded tasks.
+Like `load`, it accepts either an Object or the path to a YAML/JSON file.
 Here you should pass in keys matching the variable names in your tasks, and values containing what they should be replaced by.
 If you have no variables to replace, just pass it an empty object `{}`.
 Note that any variables you pass in here that aren't actually defined in your task will just get eaten at runtime.

 Example usage:
 ```js